 The safest way to buy a third party ticket is through the Secure Ticket Exchange Program (STEP) or directly from someone you know.
 A note that as of 2022 Burners can now use STEP to sell tickets directly to another burner which is a great way to securely buy and sell tickets with someone you do not know.

 If you find a ticket for sale by an unknown third party, the best first step to take is to ask for their order confirmation number.
-Sharing this number will in no way compromise the seller's order and will allow you to check make sure it is not listed as a ticket number that has been canceled or voided on our Voided Tickets & Vehicle Passes List.
-If a seller is not willing to share their confirmation number with you then the sale is probably not legitimate and you should steer clear.
+Sharing this number will in no way compromise the seller's order and will allow you to check and make sure it is not listed as a ticket number that has been canceled or voided on our Voided Tickets & Vehicle Passes List.
 Please note that just because an order number or ticket number does not appear on this list does not guarantee its authenticity & validity.

+If a seller is not willing to share their confirmation number with you then the sale is probably not legitimate and you should steer clear.
 We absolutely do not have "print at home" tickets, we see these spoofed every year.

-Other tips to help you protect yourself when buying a third party ticket: don't be shy about asking the seller fora proof of ownership.
+Other tips to help you protect yourself when buying a third party ticket: don't be shy about asking the seller for proof of ownership.
 If they bought the ticket from Burning Man they should have a receipt, a Survival Guide, a purchase confirmation email, something demonstrating that they own the ticket.
 If you can, get a copy of their proof of ownership.
 Ask to see their ID to verify they are who they say they are.
 Be extra observant during your exchange with them in case you need to recount details later.